Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Main results

 It is known that for Lipschitz functions and squared $L^2$-loss, the LSE achieves the minimax estimation rate $n^{-2/3}$.
 Summarizing the statements on the convergence rates above shows that the LSE is also minimax rate optimal with respect to the stronger weighted sup-norm loss.\\

 Next, we discuss how the derived local rates imply several advantages of the LSE if compared to kernel smoothing estimators.
-In the case of uniform design $p(x)=\mathbf{1}(x\in [0,1]),$ the LSE achieves the convergence rate $n^{-2/3}$ with respect to squared $L^2$-loss and Corollary \ref{cor.corollary_lip} gives the rate $(\log n/n)^{1/3}$ with respect to sup-norm loss.
-To the best of our knowledge, it is impossible to obtain these two rates simultaneously for kernel smoothing estimators.
+In the case of uniform design $p(x)=\mathds{1}(x\in [0,1]),$ the LSE achieves the convergence rate $n^{-2/3}$ with respect to squared $L^2$-loss and Corollary \ref{cor.corollary_lip} gives the rate $(\log n/n)^{1/3}$ with respect to sup-norm loss.
+To our knowledge, it is impossible to obtain these two rates simultaneously for kernel smoothing estimators.
 The squared $L^2$ rate $n^{-2/3}$ can be achieved for a kernel bandwidth $h\asymp n^{-1/3}$ and the sup-norm rate $(\log n/n)^{1/3}$ requires more smoothing in the sense that the bandwidth should be of the order $(\log n/n)^{1/3},$ see Corollary 1.2 and Theorem 1.8 in \cite{nonparest}.
 Any bandwidth choice in the range $n^{-1/3}\lesssim h\lesssim (\log n/n)^{1/3}$ will incur an additional $\log n$-factor in at least one of these two convergence rates of the kernel smoothing estimator.
-Although the suboptimality in the rate is only a $\log n$-factor, it is surprising to see that the LSE does not suffer from this issue.
+Although the suboptimality in the rate is only a $\log n$-factor, it is surprising that the LSE does not suffer from this issue.

 Secondly, we argue that kernel smoothing estimators with fixed global bandwidth cannot achieve the local convergence rate $(\log n/(np_n(x))^{1/3}$ in the setting of Corollary \ref{cor.corollary_lip}.
-Denote the bandwidth by $h$ and the kernel smoothing estimator by $\wh f_{nh}.$ Below we show that the decomposition in stochastic error and bias yields that for all $x\in [0,1],$
+Denote the bandwidth by $h$ and the kernel smoothing estimator by $\wh f_{nh}.$ The decomposition in stochastic error and bias leads to an inequality of the form